marcc1875/Web-Programming/README.md

 I have commited an external css sheet that will link with index.html to apply and edit the style of the website This also includes some css to create a horizontal navigation bar.

+# Initial Commit - add.js

+I have added an external javaScript file to neaten up my html file, and help make the code less cluttered and more neater.
+I moved the earlier commited embedded js code into this file.